samee99/samee99.github.io/blog/blogs/The curious case of model merging.md

 Recently, we have seen a frenzy in the LLM community related to model merging.
-Omer Sanseviero has a collection on Hugging Face
+Omer Sanseviero has a [collection on Hugging Face](https://huggingface.co/collections/osanseviero/model-merging-65097893623330a3a51ead66) containing papers that historicize this